YuweAEC/project-SciDataPipeline/README.md

 4. Commit your changes (`git commit -am 'Add new feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

+## License

+Include your project's license.
+For example, if you're using the MIT License:

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Feel free to customize the README file to better suit your project's specific details and requirements.